top of page

 1/3" to 1/2" (medium-sized)

-Like the Megachile addenda bee above, the small-handed leafcutter bee belongs to the subgenus Xanthosarus.
+Like Megachile addenda above, the small-handed leafcutter bee belongs to the subgenus Xanthosarus.
 It manifests the traits associated with its subgenus -- a comparatively large size (1/3" - 1/2"), thick head, heavy body and an abdomen that is curved rather than parallel-sided.

 Female Megachile gemula are distinctive, because they have black scopal hairs on the undersides of their abdomens; the bees use these hairs to transport pollen.
 The bee's tarsi ("toes" ) are short and slender, a trait that gives this species the name "small-handed leafcutter".